snehakhobragade90/renovate-integrations/README.md

 ## Usage

-The `renovate.js` script is intended to be run on a cadence in a DevOps (ProdEng) cluster, to periodically open pull requests against repositories that've opted in.
+The `index.js` entry point is intended to run on a cadence in a [DevOps (ProdEng) cluster][giftshop], to periodically open pull requests against repositories that've opted in.

 Renovate will support most languages we use at NerdWallet, including:
 - Go